 Body Ecology Diet

-While the GAPS diet and SCD are grain-free and include liberal amounts of nuts, fruit, and fruit juices, the Body Ecology Diet includes some well-soaked, easy-to-digest grains and limits fruit and nuts to starve off the pathogenic yeast and bacteria.
+Why is the Body Ecology (BE) diet so effective?
+While the GAPS (Gut and Psychology Syndrome) diet and SCD (specific carbohydrate) diet are grain-free and include liberal amounts of nuts, fruit, and fruit juices, the Body Ecology diet includes some well-soaked, easy-to-digest grains, and limits fruit and nuts, to starve off the pathogenic yeast and bacteria.

-Here’s a photo from one of my fermentation adventures. 🙂 I learned how to ferment vegetables from Donna Gates (she talks about the technique in the videos on the BE Starter web page, and I was really excited to learn that she actually has her own Online Fermentation Course too!
+I learned how to ferment vegetables from Donna Gates (she talks about the technique in the videos on the BE Starter web page, and I was really excited to learn that she actually has her own Online Fermentation Course too!). 🙂

-The Body Ecology diet also utilizes additional healing principles (acid/alkaline, 80/20, food combining) Donna has learned over the last 30 years!
-It’s not a diet that’s super easy to explain in a blog post, so if you want to learn more about the Body Ecology diet, I recommend Donna’s website, Donna’s free video series, Donna’s book, and the new Body Ecology Diet 101 Course.
+The Body Ecology diet also utilizes additional healing principles (such as balancing acid/alkaline foods, following the 80/20 rule, and implementing food combining).
+The diet itself is a bit complex, so if you want to learn more about the Body Ecology diet, I highly recommend also checking out Donna Gate’s website, Donna’s book, and the Body Ecology Diet 101 Course.

 - Advanced versions of the diet include dairy, which may not be appropriate for people with Hashimoto’s.

 - Sea vegetables are also recommended on the Body Ecology diet but should be avoided by people with Hashimoto’s in the early stages of healing, as they contain high levels of iodine.